Our History

 Unbar Rothon acquires the former Littlejohn’s (Hunter Penrose) engineering site.

 Felix lives to see the move across to the modern factory.
+The team still operate from this site today.

 Feb 1997

-Feb 1999
+1999

 Our first BRC Certification

-Always keen to ensure that it maintains the highest possible standards, Unbar Rothon is now proud to boast its AA Grade status
+Always keen to ensure that it maintains the highest possible standards, Unbar Rothon is now proud to boast its AA Grade status.

 2006

-Third Generation of the Rothon family
+Next Generation of the Rothon family

 2008

-Proud to be represented on Campden BRI MIG group
+Proud to be represented on Campden BRI MIG group.

-Unbar Rothon are selected with Dawn Hardy acting as Vice Chair and then Chair of the MIG (Members Interest Group) for Campden BRI in the Meat & Poultry category.
-Campden have had a long established relationship with Unbar Rothon stretching back more than 80 years and through Dawn's expertise to help drive the interests of members within the food industry.
+Dawn Hardy is selected to act as Vice Chair and then Chair of the MIG (Members Interest Group) for Campden BRI in the Meat & Poultry category.

 May 2012